moonbit-community/pandas/README.md

 ### Dependencies
 This package depends on the following libraries:
  - "moonbitlang/x/fs": A file system I/O library.
- - "xunyoyo/NyaCSV": A CSV parsing library. <br>
+ - "xunyoyo/NyaCSV": A CSV parsing library.

   To install these dependencies, run the following command:
 ```moonbit
 moon add moonbitlang/x
 moon add xunyoyo/NyaCSV